 We need to honestly ask ourselves the following question.
-Why, if baptism is the key difference between eternal life with God or eternal life in hell why does it ONLY show up in four places in the New Testament “as a condition of salvation?”
-There are also two other questions on this topic.
+If one assumes that baptism is the key difference between eternal life with God or eternal life in hell, then why does the word baptism only appear in four places in the New Testament “as a supposed condition for salvation?”
 That is a serious question since there are at least 25 other times baptism is never mentioned as a condition of salvation.
+That is, faith is always stated a requirement for salvation.
+If baptism is required for salvation, then the Holy Spirit has made a horrible mistake.
+It should be mentioned every time as a condition for salvation, if that is the situation.

-There are two key passages we need to look at.
+There are two key passages we need to examine.
 Luke 7:50 is the first passage.
 Here Jesus has just turned to a woman who had washed His feet and says,

-Notice He did not say that her faith and baptism saved her.
+Notice that Jesus did not say that her faith and baptism saved her.
 He said that her faith saved her.
 That is all!

 The second passage is the most significant.
 We find the apostle Peter speaking,